Last updated: 2nd December 2014

 Michael’s Genuine Food & Drink (Camana Bay) features a wood burning oven and an open kitchen so you can watch your meal being prepared.
 They use local and sustainably produced ingredients and have a diverse wine list and various specialty beers to choose from including their own ‘Home Brew’.
 Happy Hour Monday-Saturday 3pm-7pm.

 Ortanique (Camana Bay) has a comfortable and atmospheric outdoor seating area with sofas which is hugely popular, particularly on Friday nights.
 They have an interesting selection of cocktails.
-Happy Hour Monday-Saturday 4pm-7pm.
+Happy Hour Monday-Saturday 4pm-7pm. $5 Bar Bites and 25% off beverages by the glass.
 Cooking classes are also available.

 The Club Scene

-Elements Ultra Lounge (SMB) is an upscale night spot with two rooms, two vibes and top notch DJs.
-You'll find beautiful people, VIP rooms, bottle service and a great atmosphere.
+Elements Ultra Lounge (SMB) is an upscale night spot with two rooms and top notch DJs.

-O Bar (SMB) a popular nightlife spot for a diverse crowd.
+O Bar (SMB) a popular nightlife spot.
 The first floor features a bar, corner couches and nooks.
 The upper level bar has a lounge-like atmosphere.
-There is a live DJ every night and a light show and an 'infinity' happy hour on Friday nights.
+There is a live DJ every night and an ‘infinity’ happy hour on Friday nights.

 Note: Due to religious beliefs, Sunday is a day of rest, so all bars close and restaurants stop serving alcohol at midnight on Saturday.
 Smoking is banned in all bars, restaurants and public places.
 The exception is cigar bars.

-Sometimes "a cigar is just a cigar", but when you're this close to Cuba you definitely want to enjoy a nice cigar - or two - and smoke the finest under a palm tree Hemingway-style.
+Sometimes “a cigar is just a cigar”, but when you’re this close to Cuba you definitely want to enjoy a nice cigar - or two.
 For the perfect casual cigar scene and a wonderful range of quality cigars, Havana Club is a great place to stop in.
-They currently have two locations: their cigar lounge in Regency Court or the more informal bar in the West Shore Centre.
-In late 2013 their Regency Court location will move to the new Caribbean Plaza opposite Caribbean Club but the West Shore Centre location will remain open.
+They have two locations: their cigar lounge in Regency Court or the more informal bar in the West Shore Centre.
 Both locations have an admirable humidor selection and an in-house torcedor (cigar roller), Jesus, who is a popular figure with the regulars.

 Live Music Scene

 The Island is not lacking when it comes to a live music scene, as many Cayman restaurants feature great local bands who will play under the stars while you dine.
-The best venues to catch live music while dining out are Macabuca Tiki Bar & Grill, Tiki Beach, Margaritaville, The Grand Old House, Royal Palms and Deckers.
-On Friday nights there is always live music on The Paseo at Camana Bay, which is really nice for those dining outside at Abacus.
-Bar Jack at The Ritz-Carlton, features live music on Wednesday nights, and offers a beautiful sunset backdrop and delicious menu items.
-Grand Cayman Beach Suites also has live music on Friday nights.
+The best venues to catch live music while dining out are Deckers, George Town Yacht Club, Grand Old House, Havana Club, Kaibo, Royal Palms, Silver Palm Lounge at The Ritz-Carlton, The Wharf, XQ’s Bar and Grill, The Paseo in Camana Bay and Tortuga Beach Bar at the Westin Beach Resort & Spa.

 Catching 'The Game'

 Whether you are looking to catch a football, rugby, cricket, tennis, hockey or UFC match, Cayman is not short of good sports bars.
-Legendz, Coconut Joe's, The Clubhouse, Fidel Murphy's, Triple Crown Pub and Lone Star all feature the games on big screens with great food, comfortable seating and good service.
+Legendz, Coconut Joe’s, Beaches, Fidel Murphy’s, and Lone Star all feature the games on big screens with great food, comfortable seating and good service.